manish8917/RNN---TV-Script-Generation-Project-Udacity/README.md

 As a first step, we'll load in this data and look at some samples.
 Then, you'll be tasked with defining and training an RNN to generate a new script!

+### Please Note:
+### This project work is a part of Udacity Deep Learning Nanodegree Program.
+Executed it on my local machine with all the project rubrics to meet all required specifications.
+Uploaded here for reference.